Why Choose Cedars-Sinai Marina del Rey Hospital for Tendonitis Treatment?

-The highly skilled, well-trained physicians at Marina Del Rey Hospital evaluate patients with tendonitis and advise an individualized treatment plan.
+The highly-skilled, well-trained physicians at Cedars-Sinai Marina del Rey Hospital evaluate patients with tendonitis and advise an individualized treatment plan.
 There are several treatment approaches to treat tendonitis.
 The treatment that suits your condition best is chosen.

-Tendonitis or tendinitis (better called as tendinopathy) is a painful condition of the tendons.
+Tendonitis or tendinitis (better-called tendinopathy) is a painful condition of the tendons.
 The exact cause of this condition is not known but it can be due to inflammation, tearing, tissue death (necrosis), certain drugs, and overuse injury.
-It can occur at any site such as shoulder, elbow, knee, heel, and shin region.
-Long lasting tendonitis can cause the rupture of tendons and other complications such as deposition of calcium or urea crystals within the muscles leading to pain or restriction in the actions of muscles.
+It can occur at any site such as the shoulder, elbow, knee, heel, and shin region.
+Long-lasting tendonitis can cause the rupture of tendons and other complications such as deposition of calcium or urea crystals within the muscles leading to pain or restriction in the actions of muscles.

 Surgical treatment is chosen when the conservative techniques fail to give adequate relief.